 - Heat oven to 250°F.

-- Line 2 or 3 baking pans with parchment paper.
+- Line 2 large rimmed baking pans with parchment paper.

-- Chop the nuts.
+- Chop the nuts coarsely.
 A food processor will do this quickly.

 - Put in a large bowl and stir in the oats, cinnamon, nutmeg and cloves.